ADOH Announces 2017 Brian Mickelsen Housing Hero Award Recipients

 Exemplary Urban Multifamily Project Award.
 This award recognizes an outstanding multifamily rental project in urban Arizona that serves low to moderate income individuals, families or seniors.
 This year’s winner is Madison Heights.

 Madison Heights consists of 143 affordable units for chronically homeless households.
 All of the units at Madison Heights are affordable to residents earning at or below 60 percent of the area median income, with 30 units set aside for chronically homeless households.
 Flagstaff Senior Meadows’ environmentally conscious universal design promotes the highest quality of life for Flagstaff seniors with incomes ranging from 40 percent to 60 percent of Area Median Income.
-The project allows seniors to “age in place” maintaining self-sufficiency and independence.
+The project allows seniors to age in place

 To ensure the success of the chronically homeless households, a full time on-site case manager is provided in partnership with the Valley of the Sun United Way and A New Leaf.
 A full-time resident service coordinator is also provided by the Maricopa County Human Services Department.